William J. Devlin: Later years

-In 1933, Devlin became rector of the parish of St. Ignatius Loyola and president of Regis High School on the Upper East Side of Manhattan, succeeding Edward J. Sweeney.
-However, after two years, he became ill, and resigned the position.
+In 1933, Devlin became rector of the parish of St. Ignatius Loyola, the president of Regis High School, and the president of Loyola School, all located on the Upper East Side of Manhattan, succeeding Edward J. Sweeney.
+However, after two years, he became ill, and resigned the positions.
 He was succeeded by W. Coleman Nevils.
 He spent two years in Misericordia Hospital in New York and at St. Agnes Hospital in Philadelphia.
 When his health improved, he went to Saint Isaac Jogues Novitiate in Wernersville, Pennsylvania, on April 17, 1936, which he previously had a role in founding in 1930.

 He continued participating in the communal activities at the Jesuit house until July 1937.
 He suffered a stroke on November 9, 1937, which left him immobile.
 On July 21, 1938, Devlin died of heart disease at the novitiate in Wernersville.
 His funeral and requiem mass, held at the novitiate on July 23, were attended by many Jesuit dignitaries, including Bishop Thomas Addis Emmet.